 AVIA DENTAL PLANS

-Average dentist fees VARY a great deal depending on where the office is located, both state and urban or rural status.
+Average dentist fees very a great deal depending on where the office is located, both state and urban or rural status.

 Also, even within a certain city, there is bound to be a fair amount of variation among pricing.
 This guide is an approximate cost of the more common dental procedures.
 What your insurance covers or does not cover depends on your own situation.